 Listen to the automated audio version of this article:

-I know, natural disasters don’t sound like the most appealing title.
-But I needed to quickly write down this post…
+I know, natural disasters don't sound like the most appealing title.
+But I felt the need to write down this post…

-I knew September was a rough month to travel anywhere close to the Pacific.
-But honestly, it looked like my plan was set up by some weird travel agency with an odd sense of humour…
+September can be a rough month to travel anywhere near the Pacific.
+But honestly, it looked like my plan was set up by some weird travel agency with an odd sense of humour.

 Asia